aryszka/mml/manual.md

 )
 ```

-There is an ambiguity between a function returning an empty structure or an effect not having any statements:
+There is an ambiguity between a function returning an empty structure or an effect not having any statements,
+where the former has precedence:

 - Function returning an empty structure: `fn emptyStructure() {}`
 - Effect not having statements: `fn~ noopEffect() {;}`